Redwood City Seed Company,

 About a month of growing in the pot, they will start to fill up the pot, then plant them out into the garden, spacing plants from one to three feet apart, or into a planter box, which we have a design for below.

-grown in a pot or planter box.
+pot or planter box.

 that you can build